TomOr37/EvoltuionProgrammingProject/README.md

 This phenomenon probably happen because our search space isn't too big: we needed to find suitable 4 parameters for a simple feed forward network,so it was likely that even in the initial population a suitable individual exist. <br />
 However, even when the best individual in the initialed population had low-fitness  (such in `Figure 3`) our algorithm succeeded. <br />
-We think genetic algorithms are powerful tool to optimize neural networks, and in some cases, they are better than the normal approaches, such as back-propagation. <br />

-An interesting point to research about is our genetic operators.
+An interesting point to continue research about is our genetic operators.
 We defined and choose those operators (`ModelAddDistMutation` , `ModelParamSwapCrossOver`) by intuition, and didn't prove any theoretical reasoning.
 We didn't find any go-to solution for defining genetic operators, but even for those "random" operators, good results are achieved, so with more thought and research, maybe a general approach for those kind of problems can be derived, and great results can be achieved for harder problems. <br />

-Overall , it was interesting to see how complex problem can be solved "easily" by a genetic program
+Overall , it was interesting to see how complex problem can be solved "easily" by a genetic program and we think genetic algorithms are powerful tool to optimize neural networks, and in some cases, they are better than the normal approaches, such as back-propagation. <br />